Cnly/cnly.github.io/_posts/2019-08-26-gsoc-19-work-report-growing-dendrite-one-line-at-a-time.md

 ### Work in Component: Room Server

-_The Room Server is, as its name suggests, where room events, states, etc. are handled._
+_The Room Server is, as its name suggests, where room events, state, etc. are handled._

 Work done: